1) Walking around

 2)Interacting with the culture:

 a)Dressing: The young men or recent initiates known as morans are a sight to behold.
 They have their hair in some sort of braids, but since it was a hot and dry season, they had covered their heads with handkerchiefs to prevent their hair from getting dirty.
-The men also adorn jewellery on their bodies from earings, bracelets and body chains.
+The men also adorn jewelry on their bodies from earrings, bracelets and body chains.

 I was privileged to make friends with a lady called Wangechi who is Samburu and was willing to show me around her village.
-I highly recommend making friends with one of the locals because in the villages, most only speak the local language Samburu and thus having a translator enriches the experience even more.
-Feel free to purchase some of their beautiful jewellery
+I highly recommend making friends with one of the locals because in the villages, most only speak the local language Samburu, and thus having a translator enriches the experience even more.
+One also gets an indepth integration into the community, their culture and more.

-They live in homes known as manyattas, which are made by women using wood, mud and cowdung.
-I was actually impressed at how some of these homes are very beautiful once you enter.
-They can be spacious and some are like modern homes with different rooms and compartments.
+They live in homes known as manyattas, which are made by using wood, mud and cowdung.
+Women are the architects and builders of the houses and I was impressed at how some of these homes are very spacious and have several rooms within.

 Learn basic words from their language.